rvesse/airline/docs/guide/practise/oop.md

   "javax.inject.Inject"
 })
 ```

 Would configure the parser to treat both [`@AirlineModule`](../annotations/module.html) and `@Inject` as composition
 annotations.
 This field is specified using string class names rather than `Class` objects to enable the backwards
 compatibility described [above](#historical-composition) and to allow us to drop the extra dependencies in the future
 without breaking existing consumers of the library.

+If you choose to use additional annotations you may need to explicitly declare additional Maven dependencies to ensure
+those annotation classes are available at runtime.